NVIDIA-ISAAC-ROS/isaac_ros_dnn_inference/README.md

    **Note**: The calibration cache file (specified using the `-c` option) is required to generate the int8 engine file.
 For the `PeopleSemSegNet` model, it is provided in the **File Browser** tab.

 ### Custom AI Models
 Custom user models or models re-trained through `TAO Toolkit` can be used with TensorRT and Triton DNN inference with additional configuration and encoder/decoder implementations.
-U-Net and DOPE models are natively supported, but other model architectures can also be supported with additional work.
+U-Net models are natively supported, but other model architectures can also be supported with additional work.
 You can implement nodes that transform and pre-process data into a `TensorList` msg (some common encoders are provided in `isaac_ros_dnn_encoders`) and translate the predicted TensorLists back into semantic messages for your graph (for example, a decoder that produces bounding boxes or image masks).
 To configure a custom model, you will need to specify the input and output bindings of the expected tensors to TensorRT or Triton nodes through parameters.

 ## Triton Inference
 ### Setup Triton Model Repository